kmt555/HPC-Bash-Workflows/docs/workflows/WGS_workflow.md

 ...
 ```

-A more comprehensive analysis is also recommended, such as sequence comparison
+A more comprehensive analysis is also recommended, such as sequence comparison:

 ```
 diff <(grep -v '^>' GRCh38.primary_assembly.genome.fa) <(grep -v '^>' Homo_sapiens_assembly38.fasta)
 ```
-or using specialzied tools like [MUMmer](https://mummer.sourceforge.net).
+or using specialized tools like [MUMmer](https://mummer.sourceforge.net).

 ## Genome indexing for read mapping